Online Weighted Matching: Breaking the $\frac{1}{2}$ Barrier: Introduction

-After more than 25 years from \cite{karp1990optimal}, it is still an open problem to find an online algorithm that beats the competitive ratio of classic greedy algorithm for weighted bipartite matching.
-We present the first online algorithm for weighted bipartite matching (under the free disposal assumption) with competitive ratio $\nicefrac12 + \theta$ for some constant $\theta > 0$.
-In Section~\ref{sec:algorithm}, we present Algorithm $\StocGreedy$ that achieves competitive ratio of at least $0.501$ (proved in Theorem~\ref{thm:CompetitiveRatio}).
-In Section~\ref{sec:OptimizeCompetitiveRatio}, we slightly change our algorithm and propose an optimized algorithm $\OptStocGreedy$ to achieve a competitive ratio of $0.50189$ with a tighter analysis.
-In light of the hardness result of Kapralov et al.~\cite{kapralov2013} that restricts beating the $\nicefrac12$-competitive ratio for Monotone Submodular Welfare Maximization problem, our algorithm can be seen as a strong evidence that solving weighted matching problem is strictly easier than submodular welfare maximization in online settings.
+Given the hardness result of Kapralov et al.~\cite{kapralov2013online} that restricts beating a competitive ratio of $1/2$ for monotone submodular welfare maximization, our algorithm can be seen as strong evidence that solving weighted bipartite matching is strictly easier than submodular welfare maximization in an online setting.